“Go hitchhiking? Are you insane? A psychopath will pick me and you will find my body at the bottom of a ditch”

 - Carry something to defend yourself (like a small knife or pepper spray) in case of emergency.
 Bear in mind that your legs are your best asset to run away and seek help

-- Some travelers bring little gift for the driver.
+- Some travelers bring a little gift for the driver.
 Postcard with words of gratitude is a good idea

 For women, it is recommended to dress conservatively, avoid sitting next to men, make clear that you are in a relationship and tell the driver that somebody is waiting for you at the destination.
 Keep in your mind that all hitchhikers are exposed to risk.
 Do not hesitate to refuse a ride.